 A frequent grant recipient and competition winner, Ms. Sutphen has been recognized by the Sullivan Foundation with a Career Development Grant, The Gerda Lissner International Vocal Competition (2nd prize), The George London Foundation (Encouragement Award), The Dallas Opera Guild National Vocal Competition (Finalist), The Richard Gaddes Fund for Young Singers at OTSL, The Novick Career Grant at The Juilliard School, The National Society of Arts and Letters (1st Prize), The McCammon Voice Competition (Female Encouragement Award), FAVA Grand Concours Competition (2nd Prize); Metropolitan Opera Council Auditions (District Winner) and The Gerda Lissner Song Competition.
 In 2017 she represented Oper Frankfurt in the prestigious Stella Maris Vocal Competition (second place).
-In addition to earing both her undergraduate and graduate degrees from Juilliard, Ms. Sutphen has received additional training as a resident artist at the Internationale Meistersinger Akademie in Neumarkt, Germany (2015) and at the Sir George Solti Accademia for Bel Canto performance (2016).
-In August of 2018, she looks forward to representing The United States in Placido Domingo’s Operalia.
+In addition to earning both her undergraduate and graduate degrees from Juilliard, Sutphen has received additional training as a resident artist at the Internationale Meistersinger Akademie in Neumarkt, Germany (2015) and at the Sir George Solti Accademia for Bel Canto performance (2016).
+In August of 2018, she was honored to have represented The United States as a semi finalist in Operalia.